Landlord Insurance California 101

 Are you digging or renovating your apartment or constructing a new home?
 You will be able to buy extra coverage such as property coverage or renters insurance to secure the building before it is ready to be occupied.

-Speak to your local agent to learn what optional coverage may be available and to help you understand how it might help protect you as a landlord.
+Speak to your local representative to learn what optional coverage may be available and to help you understand how it might help protect you as a landlord.

 How Much Does Landlord Insurance Cost in California?